Chinatown: English

-Although the term "Chinatown" was first used in Asia, it is not derived from a Chinese language.
-Its earliest appearance seems to have been in connection with the Chinese quarter of Singapore, which by 1844 was already being called "China Town" or "Chinatown" by the British colonial government.
+The earliest known use of the term "Chinatown" dates back to 1606, though it would not become widely used until centuries later.
+Its modern usage appears to have emerged in connection with thee Chinese quarter of Singapore, which by 1844 was being called "China Town" or "Chinatown" by the British colonial government.
 This may have been a word-for-word translation into English of the Malay name for that quarter, which in those days was probably "Kampong China" or possibly "Kota China" or "Kampong Tionghua/Chunghwa/Zhonghua".

-The first appearance of a Chinatown outside Singapore may have been in 1852, in a book by the Rev. Hatfield, who applied the term to the Chinese part of the main settlement on the remote South Atlantic island of St. Helena.
+The first modern appearance of the term "Chinatown" outside Singapore may have been in 1852, in a book by the Rev. Hatfield, who applied the term to the Chinese part of the main settlement on the remote South Atlantic island of St. Helena.
 The island was a regular way-station on the voyage to Europe and North America from Indian Ocean ports, including Singapore.
+Chinatowns in the United States were initially called "China Quarter", or "Little Canton" because most Chinese immigrants were Taishanese people from Guangdong province.
+"Little Canton" was also used in Australia and Mexico.

+Inspired by its use in St. Helena, the term "Chinatown" was popularized in the United States by the San Francisco press beginning in 1853.
 One of the earliest American usages dates to 1855, when San Francisco newspaper The Daily Alta California described a "pitched battle on the streets of [SF's] Chinatown".
 Other Alta articles from the late 1850s make it clear that areas called "Chinatown" existed at that time in several other California cities, including Oroville and San Andres.
 By 1869, "Chinatown had acquired its full modern meaning all over the U.S. and Canada.
 For instance, an Ohio newspaper wrote: "From San Diego to Sitka..., every town and hamlet has its 'Chinatown'."

 In British publications before the 1890s, "Chinatown" appeared mainly in connection with California.
 At first, Australian and New Zealand journalists also regarded Chinatowns as Californian phenomena.
 However, they began using the term to denote local Chinese communities as early as 1861 in Australia and 1873 in New Zealand.
 In most other countries, the custom of calling local Chinese communities "Chinatowns" is not older than the twentieth century.